Abisha-Aju-Kuthoor/selenium-dice/README.md

-This program was written to learn how to use the Selenium library with python. on running this program, a chrome window will open up https://www.google.com and search for "random number", The replace the min and max field with 1 and 6 resppectively.
+This program was written to learn how to use the Selenium library with python. on running this program, a chrome window will open up https://www.google.com and search for "random number", Then replace the min and max field with 1 and 6 respectively.
 Run the random number generation and copy the output into the terminal window

 ## Usage